scrabbletank/farhome-rules/rulesdoc.md

 There are a number of conditions that can be inflicted on creatures, each with different effects.
 Some conditions have a level to determine their potency.
 For example, the poison condition normally adds a bad die to your attack rolls and attribute saves, where poison 2 and poison 3 adds 2 and 3 bad dice respectively.

 ##### Blind
 A blinded creature loses the ability to see.
-While blind they add 2 terrible die to all attack, spellcasting, and Dexterity saves.
+While blind they add 2 terrible die to all single target attacks, maneuvers and spells, and Dexterity saves.
 They cannot make reactions.

 #### Burn
 A burning creature takes a wound die in fire damage at the end of their turn for every level of burn.
 On their turn a creature can spend 5 AP putting out the fire, leaving them prone.
 Burn ends after 1 minute or after the creature is doused in water.